ElSebasdg/IC_Projects/sndfile-example-src/README.md

    ```

-### In case of error you should follow the next commands:
+### In case of error you should follow the next commands to install library `libsndfile`:

  ```sh
  sudo apt-get install -y libsndfile1-dev